meteora9479/caffe/doc/linux-no-root-install-log.md

 ## Satisfy prereqs

-### Modules:

-I got lucky and these were available:
+I got lucky and Cuda and Intel MKL were available on my cluster already as Lmod modules, allowing them to be easily loaded:

     module load cuda/5.5
     module load intel/14.0.0

-(modify Makefile.config to point to these...)
+Modify Makefile.config to point to the appropriate locations.
+Next, install the following series of prequisits.
+I assume you can download and untar the source code, so I've left those lines off.

 ### Install Protobuf